FlorisHendriks/auto-start-stop-eduVPN/README.md

 # Introduction
-[eduVPN](https://www.eduvpn.org) is used so that organisations can authenticate and authorize their employees before they can access organisational resources.
+If someone connects to a public network with a device, they are putting themselves at risk.
+Malicious attackers can capture their network traffic and read private and sensitive information.
+With a Virtual Private Network (VPN), one can defend themselves against these attackers as it can encrypt the network traffic.
+Many IT organisations offer VPN services, one of which is [SURF](https://www.surf.nl/en/about-surf).
+SURF is a cooperative association of Dutch educational and research institutions.
+In 2014, SURF started a new VPN service called eduVPN with the goal to replace typical closed source VPNs with an open source audited alternative.
+Nowadays, eduVPN is often used by students, researchers, and employees of educational institutions worldwide

+eduVPN

-When a user In order to establish an eduVPN connection with the default settings, the user has to run the eduVPN client and authenticate (if the previous VPN connection is expired).
+In order to establish an eduVPN connection with the default settings, the user has to run the eduVPN client and authenticate (if the previous VPN connection is expired).

-However, sometimes the user tries to access the organisational resources without a eduVPN connection.
+However, sometimes the user tries to access the organisational resources without an eduVPN connection.
 The user is prompted with a generic error message and is confused why he or she can not access the resource.
 As a result, the user often contacts the eduVPN support and the support tells the users to establish the VPN connection.
 These kind of trivial issues can cause unnecessary overhead for the eduVPN support team.

 The Windows eduVPN developer has partially mitigated this limitation by offering the option to start the eduVPN client on sign-on.
 As long as the VPN configuration has not expired, the eduVPN client is able to establish the VPN connection automatically.
 However, this option is not offered by default.
 Moreover, if one enables this option for every VPN user the amount of concurrent VPN users can increase tremendously, as the VPN is on most of the time.

 We therefore need to find a way in order to automatically start and stop eduVPN so that we minimalize unnecessary overhead for the eduVPN support team and the eduVPN server.

-In order to explore the technical paths to make start and stop automatically, we look at established VPN solutions  (e.g. [StormShield VPN SSL](https://vpn.stormshield.eu/) and [Pulse Secure](https://www.pulsesecure.net/products/remote-access-overview).
+In order to explore the technical paths to make eduVPN start and stop automatically, we look at Windows options to automatically trigger   (e.g. [StormShield VPN SSL](https://vpn.stormshield.eu/) and [Pulse Secure](https://www.pulsesecure.net/products/remote-access-overview)).
+Moreover we are going to look at split tunneling

 Unfortunately, these solutions are closed source, but by reading their documentation, we can have a rough idea of what kind of methods they support to make their VPN automatically start and stop.
 We then try to translate these authentication methods within the context of eduVPN.

 # VPN auto-triggered options
 [Windows has multiple ways to automatically establish the VPN connection.](https://docs.microsoft.com/en-us/windows/security/identity-protection/vpn/vpn-auto-trigger-profile)